Los Angeles County Museum of Art: Early years

 The Los Angeles County Museum of Art was established as a museum in 1961.
 Prior to this, LACMA was part of the Los Angeles Museum of History, Science and Art, founded in 1913 in Exposition Park near the University of Southern California.

 Edward W. Carter helped orchestrate the fundraising effort for LACMA in response to J. Paul Getty's increasing reluctance to donate any more artworks to Los Angeles County.
 Getty had donated a few excellent artworks such as the Ardabil Carpet and Rembrandt's Portrait of Martin Looten, but then became aware of their shabby and disorganized presentation in the county's aging multipurpose museum and chose to establish his own art museum next to his house.

+The land where the first LACMA buildings were built was owned by Los Angeles County, having received the land as a gift in 1916 from G. Allan Hancock.
+In 1960, part of the Hancock gift was turned over for the LACMA campus.

 Howard F. Ahmanson, Sr., Anna Bing Arnold and Bart Lytton were the first principal patrons of the new county art museum.
 Ahmanson made the lead donation of $2 million, convincing the museum board that sufficient funds could be raised to establish the new museum.
 In 1965 the museum moved to a new Wilshire Boulevard complex as an independent, art-focused institution, the largest new museum to be built in the United States after the National Gallery of Art.